A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Related literature and our contribution

+It is important to note that, unlike in single-stage min–max problems, where a worst-case scenario in a convex uncertainty set lies at an extreme point of the set, the situation is different in two-stage problems.
+Here, a discrete scenario set cannot simply be replaced by its convex hull, and polyhedral reformulation techniques are not applicable (see also Section~4.4.2 in \cite{goerigk2024buch}).
+This further emphasizes the importance of specialized algorithms for finite uncertainty sets \revv{, and several techniques have been developed in the literature for two-stage robust optimization problems in this setting.} As discussed in the introduction, one approach is to reformulate them as single-stage problems.
+However\revv{, especially for two-stage robust mixed-integer programs,} the resulting single-stage problems quickly become intractable, motivating the development of decomposition algorithms such as \CCG{} methods.

+\CCG{} methods can be seen as an \emph{adversarial} approach \cite{luceraiffabook}, i.e., two players are involved where one player proposes values for the first-stage variables using only a subset of scenarios, denoted by~$D$ in~$\MAS_D$, and the other player answers by delivering an additional scenario for which the proposed values of the first-stage variables are not optimal \revv{(up to a desired tolerance)}.
+If no such additional scenario is found, the algorithm can terminate.

-As discussed in the introduction, two-stage robust optimization problems with finite uncertainty sets can be reformulated as single-stage problems.
-However, the resulting single-stage problems quickly become intractable, which motivates the development of decomposition algorithms such as SAMs.
-One of the first versions was published in 2008 in~\cite{bib29bienstock2008computing} under the name of \emph{approximate adversarial algorithm}.
+One of the first versions of a \CCG{} method was published in 2008 in~\cite{bib29bienstock2008computing} under the name of \emph{approximate adversarial algorithm}.
 The authors use it for computing robust basestock levels.
-The method also appears in the survey~\cite{aissi2009min} in the context of min-max regret problems.
-SAMs were first formalized as a general method for two-stage problems in~\cite{zeng}, where the algorithm is called \emph{column-and-constraint generation method}.
+The method also appears in the survey \cite{aissi2009min} in the context of min-max regret problems.
+The name \emph{column-and-constraint generation method} was first coined in \cite{zeng}, where it was formalized as a general method for two-stage problems.
 The authors apply the algorithm to a two-stage robust location-transportation problem.

-SAMs can be seen as an \emph{adversarial} approach (see~\cite{luceraiffabook}), i.e., two players are involved where one player proposes values for the first-stage variables using only a subset of scenarios, denoted by~$D$ in~$\MAS_D$, and the other player answers by delivering an additional scenario for which the proposed values of the first-stage variables are not optimal.
-If no such additional scenario is found, the algorithm can terminate.
+Another name for \CCG{} methods that appears in the literature is \emph{scenario addition methods}~\cite{toenissen11,toenissen12}.